In this Article

 These symptoms can range from mild to severe, on the basis of factors that include health, age and vaccination history.

 Typhoid can be quite difficult to diagnose.
-The paediatrician will check for a slow heartbeat and a swollen spleen and liver is he/she suspects typhoid.
+If the doctor suspects that a baby has the typhoid infection, the paediatrician will check for a slow heartbeat and a swollen spleen and liver.
 It is likely that your baby’s blood will be tested and a stool sample will be sent to the lab.
-On arrival of these results, the doctor can confirm if your little one has typhoid.
+On arrival of these results, the doctor can confirm if the baby has typhoid infection.

 Although there is a test called the Typhi-dot test, it isn’t used commonly.
 Instead, blood culture is used to diagnose the ailment.
 The results will take a while to arrive, which is why the paediatrician will also check the physical signs to rule out other infections such as dysentery, malaria or pneumonia.